vanilophp/netopia/docs/configuration.md

             'bind' => false,
 ```

-This can be useful if the Gateway configuration couldn't be set in the env file, for example when:
+This can be useful if the Gateway configuration can't be set in the env file, for example when:

-- The credentials can be configured in and Admin interface
+- The credentials can be **configured in an Admin interface** instead of `.env`
-- Your app has multiple payment methods using the same gateway (eg. Card, SMS or Wallet)
+- Your app has **multiple payment methods** that use Netopia with **different credentials**
-- There is a multi-tenant application, where each tenant has their own values
+- There is a **multi-tenant application**, where each tenant has their own credentials

 Setting `vanilo.netopia.bind` to `false` will cause that the class doesn't get bound with the
 Laravel DI container automatically.
 Therefore, you need to do this yourself in your application,